elshaabigail/Apps-Store-Properties-Prediction/README.md

 this project contains EDA and utilize the functionality of datetime library to gain valueable information

-This project begins with conducting exploratory data analysis (EDA), then utilize the functionality of datetime library to gain valueable information.
+This project begins with conducting exploratory data analysis (EDA), then utilize the functionality of datetime library to gain valuable information.
-The main focus of this project is in the section 4 and 6 which involves DecisionTreeReggresion and RandomForestRegression.
+The main focus of this project is in the section 4 and 6 which involves DecisionTreeRegresion and RandomForestRegression.